 All I knew was that he was really late, and I was getting scared.

-falls.
+When he finally came around the last corner and into the final sprint, he fell off his board.
+Matt never falls.
 I was so worried; I knew if he felt fine but had fallen he'd be pissed, but I was sure something was wrong.
 Matt doesn't fall.

 |Post-fall, soaking wet and just ready to be done.

 I ran down the pier and encouraged him.
 He was back up and just single-mindedly paddling to the finish - not fast, not sprinting, but steadily.